mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ---

-## Checklist Before Submitting V5

-- [x] Add team CVs as public PDF links
-- [x] Confirm @SippyLat Twitter is active
-- [x] Review all milestone deliverables for consistency
-- [x] Verify Carlos's GitHub link works (https://github.com/CarlosQ96)
-- [x] Final proofread for typos
-- [x] Add WhatsApp approval proof offer
-- [x] Add UIAF reporting operationalization
-- [ ] Copy responses into Questbook form

----

-*Document generated December 2025*
+*Resubmission: December 2025*
-*V5: Addresses all admin feedback with regulatory research, technical detail, and concrete deliverables*
+*Addresses all admin feedback with regulatory research, technical detail, and concrete deliverables*